dudash/openshift-workshops/www/3.3/default/workshop-lab-rollbacks.md

   </div>
 </div>

-Open Shift has done a graceful removal of the old pod and created a new one.
+OpenShift has done a graceful removal of the old pod and created a new one.

 <i class="fa fa-info-circle"></i> The old pod wasn't killed until the new pod was successfully started and ready to be used.
-This is so that Open Shift could continue to route traffic to the old pod until the new one was ready.
+This is so that OpenShift could continue to route traffic to the old pod until the new one was ready.

 <i class="fa fa-info-circle"></i> You can integrate your CI/CD tools to do [rollbacks with the REST API][5].